learning-zone/javascript-basics/README.md

 #### Q. What is server-sent events?
 Server-sent events (SSE) is a server push technology enabling a browser to receive automatic updates from a server via HTTP connection without resorting to polling.
 These are a one way communications channel - events flow from server to client only.
 This is been used in Facebook/Twitter updates, stock price updates, news feeds etc.

-#### Q. How do you receive server-sent event notifications?
-The EventSource object is used to receive server-sent event notifications.
-For example, you can receive messages from server as below,
+The `EventSource` object is used to receive server-sent event notifications.
+For example, we can receive messages from server as below,
 ```javascript
 if(typeof(EventSource) !== "undefined") {
   var source = new EventSource("sse_generator.js");